P602 Course overview

 It is assumed that delegates attending the P602 LEV course will have had day-to-day dealings with Local Exhaust Ventilating plant.

-Delegates must be competent in basic maths/algebra (areas, square roots, etc.)
+Delegates must be competent in basic maths/algebra (areas of circles, square roots, etc.)

 No other specialist knowledge is required.